MoodMinds/rdbms-traverse/README.md

 This implementation of the [RDBMS](https://github.com/MoodMinds/rdbms) SPI supports synchronous execution traversal.
 It is built on the [Routes Traverse](https://github.com/MoodMinds/routes-traverse) and the JDBC API.
-This can be utilized as a client over JDBC, providing a more user-friendly API for database management.
+This can be utilized as a client over JDBC, providing a more user-friendly streaming API for database management.

 ## Examples